TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

      ```excel
      =TEXT([@[Order Date]], "dddd")
      ```
    - Press Enter to apply the formula.
-Excel will automatically fill down the column, displaying the full day names (e.g., "Monday", "Tuesday").
+Excel will automatically fill down the column, displaying the full day names ("Monday", "Tuesday").

 #### Creating the `order_month` Column